-The terms of the Company's Directors and Senior Management team are summarised in written agreements.
+The terms of appointment for the Company's Directors and Executive team are summarised in written agreements.

 The company secretary of a listed entity should be accountable to the board through the chair, on all matters to do with the proper functioning of the board.